 California Proposition 65 (CA Prop 65), also known as the Safe Drinking Water and Toxic Enforcement Act, was enacted in 1986.
 This proposition requires businesses to provide warning labels on products that contain chemicals known to cause cancer, birth defects, or other reproductive harm.

 Proposition 65's main objective is to safeguard California's drinking water sources from contamination.
-Businesses must report any releases of the chemicals listed in the proposition into sources of drinking water and take action to stop or minimize the releases of these chemicals.
+Businesses must report any releases of the chemicals listed in the proposition into drinking water sources and take action to stop or minimize the releases of these chemicals.

 The requirement that warning labels be placed on products is another significant aspect of Proposition 65.
 Any product that includes a chemical known to cause cancer, birth defects, or other reproductive harm must prominently display these labels.
 This helps consumers make informed decisions about the products they purchase and use.